Rhinozz/BTTtimer/README.md

 btttimer.py file [Start Method] [End Method]
 ```

-The only working start and end method as of 0.1a is f (fadeout).
+The only working start and end methods as of 0.1a are f (fadeout) and m (moon tick).
 You can find the upcoming list by running
 ```
 btttimer.py -h
 ```